codenisst/destiny2-pic-discord-bot/README.md

 ### !
 List of commands !
 Commands marked with (*) are only available to users with "mainRole" role (see botConfig.properties).
 ```
-!picture - parses and sends new posts to the chat
+!picture - parses and sends new posts with pictures to the chat
 !help - get help on commands
 !auto (*) - turn on autoposting (by default parsing and posting occurs every 30 minutes)
-!offAuto (*) - turns off autoposting
+!offAuto (*) - turn off autoposting
 !status (*) - allows to change bot's status
-!disconnect (*) - turns bot off
+!disconnect (*) - disconnects bot
-!addGroup (*) - allows you to add groups to the bot parser
+!addGroups (*) - allows you to add groups to the bot parser
+!groupList (*) - sends the list of groups, with which the bot parser is working at the moment
+!deleteGroups (*) - deletes groups from the bot parser
+!deleteAllGroups (*) - deletes ALL groups from the bot parser
-!stop (*) - tells the bot that the desired groups are specified
+!stop (*) - tells the bot that the desired groups are specified,
+required to complete the !addGroups, !deleteGroups, !deleteAllGroups

 *functional is gradually expanding*
 ```